|

 assays for drug discovery, both by flow cytometry and image cytometry.

-CLASSIF1 algorithm
+by the CLASSIF1 algorithm

 permits the exhaustive and standardized knowledge extraction from flow